 I also have expanded our understanding of the role of hormones in breast cancer etiology, and the intersection between hormones and lifestyle factors.
 I led the first extensive analysis of urinary estrogen metabolites with risk of breast cancer in premenopausal women, finding unexpected inverse associations.
 Building upon these findings, I have overseen several analyses to understand how lifestyle factors may impact patterns of estrogen metabolism.
 In addition, a marker of ovarian reserve, anti-Müllerian hormone, which is measureable in premenopausal women and is inversely associated with subsequent age at menopause, is associated with higher risk of breast cancer.
 The association is apparent in cancers diagnosed before menopause and independent of its strong association with age at menopause.
 Our next step is to consider if these premenopausal hormones could be used to identify women at risk of breast cancer, potentially providing a risk assessment at younger ages.

-Through contributions to the framework of the NHS/NHSII cohorts, applying the data obtained to study lifestyle factors and breast cancer etiology, collaborating with others in the field, and mentoring younger researchers, I continue my contributions to the field of breast cancer epidemiology.
+In addition to my research interests, I teach classes and mentor doctoral students and postdoctoral fellows at the Harvard T.H.
+Chan School of Public Health.
+Through my efforts supporting the framework of the NHS/NHSII cohorts, directing the BWH/Harvard Cohorts Biorepository, applying the data obtained to study lifestyle factors and biomarkers with breast cancer etiology, collaborating with others in the field, and mentoring younger researchers, my goal is to continue making meaningful contributions to the field of breast cancer epidemiology.